Rahul5303/ssense/README.md

 Above stack percentage is calculated by GitHub it may be different when we updated something.

-Some Glimpse and Screenshots of our Website:
+# Some Glimpse and Screenshots of our Website:

+# HomePage of our Website :

 nelify link:https://adorable-bienenstitch-4d5396.netlify.app
 demo video link:https://drive.google.com/file/d/1XHSMM7K67qDWfxz3wNgxtWbCpBbiIYla/view?usp=sharing